sivannreje/the-company-in/frontend/README.md

 ## instructions:

-please go to the main directory of this project and run the commands: npm install npm start
+please go to the frontend directory and run the commands:

+- npm install
+- npm start